Yokozuna-Finance/contracts/NFT.md

 ## NFT Contract

-> Note: Make sure that the YOKOZUNA_TOKEN_SYMBOL in NFT.js is that same with YOKOZUNA_TOKEN_SYMBOL in Stake.js
+> Note: Make sure that the YOKOZUNA_TOKEN_SYMBOL in NFT.js is the same with YOKOZUNA_TOKEN_SYMBOL in Stake.js

 * Upload Contract